Green lacewing fact sheet | Field of Mars EEC

 Green lacewing larvae are natural pest controllers.
 By eating large numbers of small insects, they can reduce pest outbreaks and help plants stay healthy.
 This is one reason green lacewings are used in integrated pest management (IPM)—working with nature to reduce the need for pesticides.

-“Flower garden with a variety of flowering plants.
-Green lacewings help to control pests in gardens and bushland.
+Flower garden with a variety of flowering plants.
+Lacewing larvae help control aphids and other plant pests in gardens.

-How can you help lacewings?
+How can you help green lacewings?

 More invertebrate fact sheets